ShuvoNewaz/dashcam-merge-channels/readme.md

 # Environment

 This project was developed in an Ubuntu 22.04 system.
+It can be used on a Windows machine running Windows Subsystem for Linux.
 Tools required:

 - Python
 - FFMpeg